South Dakota Veterans Benefits

-The following are the South Dakota veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.
+The following are the South Dakota veterans’ benefits programs for education, healthcare, housing and employment.

 Education Benefits for Veterans in South Dakota

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the South Dakota veterans’ benefits programs for education in 2018 and 2019.
+The following are the South Dakota veterans’ benefits programs for education.

 Free Tuition for Veterans